 Expunged records can be pulled by the court if a person reoffends.
 In such cases, expunged records can be used in legal proceedings from determining bail and sentencing.
 If a person is convicted of future offenses, those records cannot be expunged.

 If you or a loved one are worried about a pending criminal charge or in New York or New Jersey, or are interested in having a criminal record expunged (or sealed in NY), you should speak with an experienced attorney immediately.
-The lawyers of the Rosenblum Law Firm are skilled criminal defense attorneys with experience helping people in many different kinds of legal situations.
-Email the Rosenblum Law Firm or call 888-815-3649 today for a free consultation about your case.
+The lawyers of the Rosenblum Law are skilled criminal defense attorneys with experience helping people in many different kinds of legal situations.
+Email Rosenblum Law or call 888-815-3649 today for a free consultation about your case.